‘Ma Rainey’s’ Screenwriter Ruben Santiago-Hudson: ‘Black Women Were Revolutionary’

 When Ma gets to sing, belt and moan and says, “Here I am” — you can feel the tremendous legacy of strong Black women who have always been the rock and foundation of our communities.
 Women like Fannie Lou Hamer, Coretta Scott King, Maya Angelou, Ruby Dee, Betty Shabazz, Angela Davis, Shirley Chisholm and Sonia Sanchez, and an infinite list of incredible women of color.
 You can keep going back and further back.
 If we keep going back, we end up in Africa where there were Queens, and they make themselves Queens again because no one else is going to do it.

 Ruben Santiago-Hudson is an actor, playwright and director.
-He directed “Lackawanna Blues” and adapted August Wilson’s “Ma Rainey’s Black Bottom” for the screen.
+He wrote “Lackawanna Blues” and adapted August Wilson’s “Ma Rainey’s Black Bottom” for the screen.